th2-net/th2-infra/ci/README.md

 ## Settings and variables
 Repository with schema contains version branch from which th2 namespace will be deployed, e.g. e2e-v101 https://github.com/th2-net/th2-infra-schema-demo/tree/e2e-v101.

-Namespace with schema is set as a constant in go tests accordingly.
+Namespace with schema is set as a constant in go tests.

 ```
 schemaNamespace  = "schema-e2e-v101"
 ```
 **Note**: _CRs with any API changes must be allocated in a new versioned branch!_

-Repository with schema is set in values in e2e-via-ssh-deployment-playbook.yaml > "Deploy th2-infra-base" step
+Repository with schema is set as a value in e2e-via-ssh-deployment-playbook.yaml > "Deploy th2-infra-base" step
 ```
     infraMgr:
       git:
         repository: git@github.com:th2-net/th2-infra-schema-demo.git
 ```
-Private key is set as Secret in the current repository and passed as E2E_PRIVATE_KEY env variable to playbook.
-Public key is set as e2e-test deploy key in the schema repository.

-Chart version must be set accordingly in th2-service chart default values:
+Chart version for infra-operator must be set accordingly in th2-service chart default values:
 ```
 infraOperator:
   ...